aligent/nx-serverless-deploy-pipe/README.md

-# Aligent Nx Serverless Deploy Pipe
+# Aligent Serverless Deploy Pipe

-This pipe is used to deploy multiple Serverless Framework applications in an Nx monorepo.
+This pipe is used to deploy:

+- Multiple Serverless Framework applications in an Nx monorepo.
+- Single Serverless Framework application in a polyrepo.

 ## YAML Definition